parimalsatyal/neustadt.fr-metalsmith/src/about.md

 Neustadt.fr is where I share my thoughts and ideas on technology, urban living, music, design and language.

 I studied interactive media and foreign languages (French, Chinese and Italian) at [Hampshire College](http://hampshire.edu) in the US and went on to do a Master's in Communication at [Sciences Po Paris](http://sciencespo.fr).
-I'm currently working as a user experience (UX) designer and consultant at [Razorfish France](http://www.razorfish.com/ideas/welcome-nurun.htm).
+I'm currently working as a user experience (UX) designer and consultant at [BETC Digital](https://betcdigital.com/).

 When I'm not appreciating [good beer](http://www.schneider-weisse.de/index.php?lang=en&tpl=brauerei.spezialitaeten.eisbock), I'm probably playing my guitar, cooking Asian food, reading about [how our universe might be a hologram](https://www.youtube.com/watch?v=2DIl3Hfh9tY) or just watching episodes of a [BBC comedy panel show](http://www.bbc.co.uk/programmes/b007r3n8).